skeoop/skeoop.github.io/docs/Git-tags.md

 v2.0
 v1_bug_fix
 ```
-It also provide a option to list only interesting tags using a *pattern*, such as "v1.*".
+There is an option to list only interesting tags using a *pattern*, such as "v1.*":
 ```
 $ git tag -l 'v1.*'
 v1.0
 v1.1
 ```

-- Creating a tag
+## Creating a tag

 There are two types of tag.
 First is **annotated tag**, which contains additional information and a message.
 The second is **lightweight tag**, which doesn't contain additional information or message.
 For tagging a release of software, you should use an annotated tag.

 ### Create an Annotated tag (with -a option)
+To create an annotated tag you must use `git tag -a` (the -a means annotated).
 ```
 $ git tag -a v1.0 -m 'released version 1.0'
 ```

--a -> annotate, value -> a tag

--m -> message, value -> message to note for this tag
+`-m` (message) is a description or note for this tag.

 ### Create a Lightweight tag
 ```
 $ git tag v1.0_light
 ```
-Lightweight tags can't use -a, -s, or -m.
+Lightweight tags don't use -a, -s, or -m.

 ### Showing tag information
+Use `git show tag_name` to print a description of a tag.

-Annotated tag:
+Annotated tags:
 ```
 $ git show v1.0
 tag v1.0